auth0/docs/articles/integrations/aws-api-gateway/part-4.md

 Using the [Amazon API Gateway Console](https://console.aws.amazon.com/apigateway), you will again [deploy the API and generate a new JavaScript SDK](/integrations/aws-api-gateway/part-2#set-up-cors-and-deploy-the-api).

-At this point, you have made all of the necessary configuration changes to enable pet purchases.
-To make this live, copy your newly-downloaded SDK over the previous one in your `pets` folder, as well as your Amazon S3 bucket.
+At this point, you have made the necessary configuration changes to enable pet purchases.
+To make this live, copy your newly downloaded SDK over the previous one in your `pets` folder, as well as your Amazon S3 bucket.

 ##### Update the Login Controller Logic to Choose Different Roles for Different Types of Users

 The login controller logic uses `getOptionsForRole` to select different roles for different users.
-When you obtain the delegation token, you can tell Auth0 which role to use (that is, if the user is an admin or if not).
+When you obtain the delegation token, you can tell Auth0 which role to use (that is, the user is an admin or not).

 In the `pets/login/login.js` file, modify the `role` and `principal` values for the non-admin user for the social user IAM role you just created.

-At this point, you should be able to login using Amazon credentials **or** the database user you previously created.
+At this point, you should be able to log in using Amazon credentials **or** the database user you previously created.
 Notice that the UI lets a social user buy pets, while an admin user can add and remove pets.

 To test this functionality, you can temporarily hide the remove button in the UI by removing `ng-show="isAdmin"` in `/pets/home/home.html`: